Eliza776/DSA-Project-2/README.md

 ## My Recommendation
-This project helped me develop practical skills in data cleaning, analysis, and visualization using Excel.
-I discovered how to interpret raw product data and convert it into meaningful business insights.
 My key takeaways are ;
 -The business should invest more in Electronics and Computer Accessories as they show the highest revenue potential.
 - High discounts (91–100%) are associated with higher ratings, the business should consider offering limited-time high discounts to boost product visibility and customer reviews especially for products generating less revenue.